Indoor Air Quality When Building Your New Home

 When building a new home, indoor air quality is often overlooked, but it is much more important than most people realize.
 According to the Consumer Products Safety Commission, the air inside a home can contain more pollution than the outdoor air in even the most polluted cities.
 Since most people spend 90 percent of their time indoors, this constitutes a significant health concern.

 At HiLine Homes, we take the health of our customers seriously, so our homes include features to maximize indoor air quality.
-If you want to learn more about how we can help you create a safe and attractive new home, please do not hesitate to contact us.
+If you want more tips for how to improve indoor air quality or to learn more about how we can help you create a safe and attractive new home, please do not hesitate to contact us.